Guidelines & FAQs

 Absenteeism from games and trainings

 Permission to be absent from games will only be given in special circumstances, and it is the Director of Sport and Housemaster who make the final decision.
 Representation in outside teams, part-time jobs, outside school activities, and the like, are not acceptable reasons for the avoidance of sport.
-If a boy is absent from a Saturday game as a result of unforeseen circumstances, he MUST report to his coach by 11am Monday, with a doctor’s certificate for sickness or a note from his parents explaining his absence.
+If a boy is absent from a Saturday game as a result of unforeseen circumstances, he MUST report to his coach on Monday, with a doctor’s certificate for sickness or a note from his parents explaining his absence.
 Notes from home will not be accepted in the case of prolonged sickness.
-If a student fails to make contact with his coach, he will be given detention.
+If a student fails to make contact with his coach, he will be given a detention.
 All boys in summer and winter sports teams MUST have their coach's or captain’s phone number.
 The coach or captain should be contacted in the case of sudden illness or last-minute transport problems.
 Failure to turn up at a game causes serious inconvenience, both to a boy's own team and the opposition.

 Sickness and injury